Blog | Blueprint Partners

 Training that builds confidence, not compliance

-Training (which, let's not forget, is a type of content) is often misunderstood as a box-ticking exercise.
+Training (which, let's not forget, is a type of content) is often misunderstood as a compliance exercise.
 But it shouldn’t just feel like an obligation, it should make partners feel like they're being given a genuine advantage.
 And when combined with recognition programmes or rewards marketing, it fuels both engagement and advocacy.

 • Product knowledge